 Ray Bradbury, The Martian Chronicles

 Since the birth of photography, our relationship with the creation of images has been changing as new breakthroughs popularise the capture techniques.
-Cameras have become more and more easy to use and handle and the photosensitive materials more efficient and cheaper.
 With the arrival of the digital era, photography has become a compulsive act that has found in the internet the means of spreading endlessly.
 The internet has become a database that maps the reality creating a picture that exceed its own scale.

 New technologies, expanding our visual horizons, make us see the oppressive condition of a world made of digital substitutes, which pile up and cut themselves in the frame of our displays, disconnected from their references.
 The lack of a clear link between significance and significant creates a dialogue suspended in the void.
 A dense void that submerges us in an ocean of endless images.
 Space and being locked away.